-LeRobot Dataset: Record, Visualize, and Train
+What Is a LeRobot Dataset?
+Record, Visualize, and Train

-- 15 min read
+- 16 min read

 Understanding the stages of your data is the first step toward building successful physical AI.
 You may wonder how these files are sorted to support such complex tasks.
-The path begins with a deep look at
+The path begins with a deep look at what a LeRobot dataset actually is.

 What is a LeRobot dataset?

-A LeRobot dataset is a standard way to store and share data for robot learning.
-It is built to work with tools like PyTorch and Hugging Face.
-This makes it easy for teams to build and test new models.
-This format helps teams collect data from real robots or simulations.
-They use it to train AI that can move and act in the real world.
-By using an open-source design, the LeRobot project lets anyone access the codes and data needed to improve how robots learn skills.
+The format helps teams collect data from real robots or simulations, then use it to train AI that can move and act in the real world.
+Because the design is open-source, the LeRobot project lets anyone access the code and data needed to improve how robots learn skills.

-The core of a LeRobot dataset is the episode.
-An episode is a single recording of a robot doing a task, such as picking up an object or opening a door.
-Each episode is broken down into small slices of time called frames.
-These frames hold the data the robot sees and does at that exact moment.
-To help robots know how things change over time, the format uses a feature called delta timestamps.
-This tool allows the model to look at the current frame plus a few frames from the past.
+To help robots track how things change over time, the format uses a feature called delta timestamps.
+This lets the model look at the current frame plus a few frames from the past.
 In one case, a model might check the current picture and pictures from one second ago to see how fast a hand is moving.
-This sense of the past is vital for robots to handle complex moves.
-You can learn more by
+That sense of the past is vital for robots to handle complex moves.
+You can learn more by visualizing LeRobot datasets during the testing phase.

 Observations and actions

-Inside each frame, the dataset tracks two main types of data: observations and actions.
 Observations are what the robot senses.
 This often includes camera pictures, but it can also include touch data, sounds, and joint states.
 High-quality data must capture the full range of human-like moves to be useful.
-For tasks that need fine hand-eye skill, the dataset must include
+For tasks that need fine hand-eye skill, the dataset must include multimodal sensory data so the robot can adjust in real time.

 Uniform schemas and metadata

-Uniform schemas are keys to success in modern robotics.
+Uniform schemas are key to success in modern robotics.
 A schema is a plan that tells the machine how the data is laid out.
 When every dataset follows the same plan, it is much easier to use data from different robots to train a single model.
-This is known as cross-embodiment learning.
-It allows a model trained on one robot to learn faster when it is put on a new type of hardware.
-The LeRobot format also uses metadata files to keep everything in order.
-These files, often in JSON or Parquet formats, track facts like the number of episodes and the length of each task.
-Keeping these files correct is the first step in
+This is known as cross-embodiment learning: a model trained on one robot learns faster when it is put on a new type of hardware.

 How to record a LeRobot dataset